YiLi-2020/academic-kickstart/content/post/Pharmacy/index.md

 #   Otherwise, set `slides: ""`.
 slides: example
 ---
-### We worked in intelligent pharmacy workshop to manage and dispense clinical medicines.
-This experience made me familiar with names, classification, and indications of common drugs.
+### We worked in intelligent pharmacy workshop to manage and dispense clinical medicines.This experience made me familiar with names, classification, and indications of common drugs.